guirgouveia/stack.io-assignment/docs/task-1-dockerize.md

 - A *server.confi* and a *mysql-init.sh* config files are provided to configure the MySQL server connection.
 - A Kubernetes Handler Golang package was created to handle future Kubernetes events, such as the ones triggered by the Kubernetes liveness, readiness probes and the lifecycle hooks.
 - Start the server in a goroutine so that it doesn't block the main thread.
+- Pushes the image my personal Docker Hub registry and use it.

 ## MySQL Server